4Catalyzer/javascript/README.md

 # 4Catalyzer JavaScript Style Guide
 _An utterly unreasonable JavaScript style guide, mostly for trolling [@jquense](https://github.com/jquense)._

-Use the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript), with the following additions:
+Use the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript), with the following additions.

 ## Exceptions

 This guide is intended to present general guidelines.
-Most modules should follow this style guide.
-However, specific modules should feel free to use ESLint pragmas when relevant.
+Most modules should follow this style guide and pass the associated lint checks.
+However, specific modules should freely disregard specific guidelines and use corresponding ESLint pragmas whenever necessary.
 Disable the relevant rule or rules with `eslint-disable`, and enable them again with `eslint-enable` when you're done.

 ```js
 function renderApp() {